heimdallrj/x-in-a-nutshell/golang.md

 ### 5: Functions
 #### Introduction
-Functions
+#### Functions
-Parts of a function
+- Parts of a function
-fizzBuzz
+#### fizzBuzz
-Exercise 5.01: Creating a Function to Print Salesperson Expectation Ratings from the Number of Items Sold Parameters
+Exercise 5.01: Creating a Function to Print Salesperson
+- Expectation Ratings from the Number of Items Sold
+#### Parameters
-The Difference between an Argument and a Parameter Exercise 5.02: Mapping Index Values to Column Headers Function Variable Scope
+  - The Difference between an Argument and a Parameter
+  - Function Variable Scope
-#### Return Values
+  - Return Values
 #### Naked Returns
-#### Variadic Function
+- Variadic Function
-#### Anonymous Functions
+- Anonymous Functions
 #### Closures
-#### Function Types
+  - Function Types
 #### `defer`

 ### 6: Errors